plotly/plotly.py/specs/GraphWidgetSpec.md

                 of the graph widget that this callback is assigned to.

-                hover_obj (dict): a nested dict that describes which point(s) was hovered over and also contains the full trace ('data') that the points belong to.
+                hover_obj (dict): a nested dict that describes which point(s) was hovered over that the points belong to.

                 hover_obj example: